VlaamseKunstcollectie/Adlib-Tools/README.md

 Lin Clark's [Building a simple command line tool with npm](http://blog.npmjs.org/post/118810260230/building-a-simple-command-line-tool-with-npm) is a great introduction to extending this tool with your own commands.

+Dependencies on generic packages can be found on [npmjs.com](https://www.npmjs.com/)